Ludwig Binswanger: Modes of existence

 The Umwelt can apply to both non-human animals and humans.
 It is the relationship between the organism and its environment.
 However, according to Binswanger, non-human animal cannot possess the world as humans do.
-Non-human animals, "can neither design world nor open up world nor decide independently in and for a situation.
-As for humans, they do possess the world in the way that they can transcend their being above the level of non-human animals by, "climbing above it (the world) in care and of swinging beyond it in love."
+Non-human animals "can neither design world nor open up world nor decide independently in and for a situation".
+As for humans, they do possess the world in the way that they can transcend their being above the level of non-human animals by "climbing above it (the world) in care and of swinging beyond it in love."

-The Mitwelt refers to the mode of existence involved in inter-species relations.
-Specifically, this mode applies mainly to humans in the sense of human interaction.
+The Mitwelt refers to the mode of existence involved in inter-species relations and applies mainly to humans in the sense of human interaction.
 It also refers to the "shared world" that we have with other people, i.e., viewing our lives according to our relationships with other humans.

 The Eigenwelt refers to a person's own subjective experience, or the "self world."
-In other words, the Eigenwelt is the relationship that one has with themselves.
+In other words, it is the relationship that one has with oneself.
 This mode of existence is the most difficult to grasp because of its vague definition.

-Binswanger believed that to fully understand a person, you must take into account the specificities of all three modes of existence.
+Binswanger believed that to fully understand a person, the specificities of all three modes of existence must be taken into account.

 Weltanschauung

-Weltanschauung (world-design) also applies to one's existence.
-An individual experiences the world through their own Weltanschauung, or world-design.
-A person's world-design is essentially how they view and open up to the world around them.
+Weltanschauung (world-view) also applies to one's existence.
+Individuals experience the world through their own Weltanschauung, or world-view.
+A person's world-view is essentially how they see and open up to the surrounding world.
 This concept also is related to the modes of existence, as Binswanger points out:

-"The world-design"..."is by no means confined to the environment to the world of things, or to the universe in general, but refers equally to the world of one's fellow men (Mitwelt) and to the self world (Eigenwelt)".
+The world-view"..."is by no means confined to the environment of the world of things, nor to the universe in general, but refers equally to the world of one's fellow men (Mitwelt) and to the self world (Eigenwelt).

 Being-in-the world vs. being-beyond-the-world

-Two other concepts relate to Binswanger's view on existence, relating to the relationship between humans and the world or objects around them.
-Being-in-the-world is, "the normal and lawful interaction with the real-world environment that is considered primary to our way of existing in the world".
+Two other concepts structure Binswanger's view on existence, relating to the relationship between humans and the world or objects around them.
+Being-in-the-world is "the normal and lawful interaction with the real-world environment that is considered primary to our way of existing in the world".
 It explains how we interact with our environment and the impact of that relationship.
-When "being-in-the-world," there are 3 general steps of assessment:
+When "being-in-the-world," there are three general steps of assessment: